Pohang-class corvette: Operational history

 In 1986, ROKS Pohang sunk an armed North Korean vessel as it ignored warnings after crossing the NLL of the Sea of Japan.

 In 1991, ROKS Gimcheon detected a submerged Soviet Union submarine at east of Pohang during patrol; the ship monitored and pursued the submarine.

 On 11:50 AM of 20 April 1996, two of the seven North Korean patrol crafts crossed the NLL during training exercise.
 The corvettes were sent to intercept, and confronted until North Korean vessels retreated back to the NLL on 1:20 PM.

 On 1:30 AM of 18 September 1996, a local taxi driver found a grounded North Korean Sang-O-class submarine on the coast of Gangneung.
 ROKS Gyeongju along with other vessels were sent to block runways via sea by North Korean spy agents, and surveil enemy vessels in the area.

 On 2:05 PM of 29 May 1997, a North Korean patrol craft crossed the NLL.
 The corvette was sent with three patrol craft to intercept.
-North Korean vessel returned back to the NLL on 3:00 PM.
+North Korean vessel returned to the NLL on 3:00 PM.

 On 4:33 PM of 22 June 1998, a South Korean fishing boat reported a North Korean Yugo-class submarine was tangled by fishing net at 20.7 km east of Sokcho.
 The ROKN dispatched ships including ROKS Gunsan and ROKS Mokpo and aircraft to secure the scene.
 On 7:25 PM, ROKS Gunsan started towing the submarine to nearby naval base.
 All North Korean operators were found dead inside the submarine—committing group suicide before being captured.

 On 11:15 PM of 17 December 1988, an army private found a North Korean semi-submarine near Yeosu using TOD.
 ROKS Namwon and ROKS Gwangmyeong were sent to search and catch the semi-submarine.
 The submarine opened machinegun fire at chasing ships, then was sunk by ROKS Gwangmyeong.

 On 9:10 AM of 7 June 1999, a North Korean patrol boat crossed the NLL in an excuse for protecting fishing boat.
 Since then, multiple North Korean fishing boats and patrol boats crossed the line back and forth.
 Two navies fought by ramming each other, which caused heavy damage on two of the North Korean ships, for days.
 On 15 June, a North Korean torpedo boat opened fire at Chamsuri-class with grenades, rifles, and 25 mm cannons.
 The battle lasted for 14 minutes with South Korean victory; North Korea lost a torpedo boat and received 1 heavy damage, 2 moderate damage, and 2 minor damage on patrol boats among 10 ships.
 South Korea received minor damage on 4 Chamsuri-class and ROKS Cheonan.
 ROKS Jinhae, ROKS Cheonan, and ROKS Yeongju were involved in the incident.
 ROKS Yeongju scored critical hit and sunk the torpedo boat with OTO Melara 76 mm/62 cannon.